 Our mobile devices let us stay connected on the move, quite often via free public Wi-Fi hotspots.
 However, that’s where the danger lies.

 Public Wi-Fi hotspots can be compromised in several ways.
-The administrator of the hotspot might be skimming data going through it.
-Or it may be secretly subverted by one of the lower employees.
+The administrator might skim data going through the hotspot, or one of the employees could secretly subvert it.
 A hacker can clone a hotspot to trick your device into connecting automatically to their spot.
 They can also just set up their fake hotspots.

 -